GoogleCloudPlatform/nodejs-docker/README.md

 This image is based on Debian Jessie and includes [nodejs](https://nodejs.org) and [npm](https://npmjs.org) installed from [nodejs.org](http://nodejs.org/download/).

 In addition, this repository contains the source for the Node.js Runtime Builder that can be used when deploying Node.js applications on App Engine Flexible.
 The Node.js Runtime Builder currently is only used to deploy your application if the `gcloud beta app deploy` command is used.
-If the `gcloud app deploy` command is instead used to deploy your application, the deployment is directly handled by `gcloud`.

 For a more thorough walk-through of getting started with Node.js on Google Cloud Platform, please see the [documentation and guides](https://cloud.google.com/nodejs).